open5e/open5e/source/monsters/tome-of-beasts/S/shroud.rst

 **Amorphous.** The shroud can move through a space as narrow as 1 inch wide without squeezing.

-**Shadow Evolution.** Shrouds instantly become shadows once they cause a total of 12 damage.
+**Shadow Evolution.** A shrouds instantly becomes a :ref:`srd:shadow` once it causes a total of 12 damage.
 Any damage they’ve suffered is subtracted from the shadow’s total hit points or abilities.

 **Shroud Stealth.** When in dim light or darkness, the shroud can